List of captive orcas

-Out of the 24 captive orcas currently located in the western world (United States, Argentina, Spain and France), 19 were born in captivity (to support later corrections: Adán, Ikaika, Kalia, Keet, Keijo, Kyuquot, Malia, Makaio, Makani, Nalani, Orkid, Sakari, Shouka, Takara, Tekoa, Teno, Trua, Tuar, Wikie).
-Only 5 (Corky II - Northern Resident; Katina (Kandu 6) - Icelandic; Kshamenk - Argentinian; Morgan - Norwegian; Ulises - Icelandic) are wild-captured or rescued individuals still held in these countries.
+Out of the 22 captive orcas currently located in the western world (United States, Spain and France), 19 were born in captivity (Adán, Ikaika, Kalia, Keet, Keijo, Kyuquot, Malia, Makaio, Makani, Nalani, Orkid, Sakari, Shouka, Takara, Tekoa, Teno, Trua, Tuar, Wikie).
+Only 3 (Corky II - Northern Resident; Morgan - Norwegian; Ulises - Icelandic) are wild-captured or rescued individuals still held in these countries.
 Lolita (Tokitae), the last surviving Southern Resident orca in captivity, died in 2023.

-In Japan, 5 of the 6 orcas on display were born in captivity (to support later corrections: Lara, Lovey, Luna, Lynn, Ran II).
+In Japan, 5 of the 6 orcas on display were born in captivity (Lara, Lovey, Luna, Lynn, Ran II).
 The only wild-captured survivor is Stella.

 All 25 known captive orcas in China and Russia are Russian ecotypes.
-Of these, 18 were wild-captured: Naja/Naya (the last captive orca in Russia) and 17 individuals in China (to support later corrections: Bandhu, Chad, Cookie, Dora, Jade, Kaixin (Kaishin), Katenka, "Kyra" (real name unknown), Nakhod, Nukka/Grace/Yaohe, Pànghǔ (Fat Tiger), "Samara" (real name unknown), Sean (Shawn II), Sonya, Tyson, WCKWOWR-OO-C1601, WCKWOWR-OO-C1601).[citation needed] Additionally, there are 7 orcas in China that were born in captivity: (to support later corrections: Bowen (Wǔlong), Cody (Fat Beans), Jingxi, Katniss (Sanlong (三隆)), Loki (Erlong (二笼)), Wulong, Yīlóng (一隆), Zimo)).
+Of these, 18 were wild-captured: Naja/Naya (the last captive orca in Russia) and 17 individuals in China (Bandhu, Chad, Cookie, Dora, Jade, Kaixin (Kaishin), Katenka, "Kyra" (real name unknown), Nakhod, Nukka/Grace/Yaohe, Pànghǔ (Fat Tiger), "Samara" (real name unknown), Sean (Shawn II), Sonya, Tyson, WCKWOWR-OO-C1601, WCKWOWR-OO-C1601).[citation needed] Additionally, there are 9 orcas in China that were born in captivity: (Bowen (博文), Cody (胖豆丁), Cookie's Calf, Jingxi (惊喜), Katniss (三隆)), Loki (二笼)), Pearl (隆珠), Yīlóng (一隆), Zimo (子墨)).

 Kalina, born in September 1985, was the first captive-born orca calf to survive more than a few days.
 In September 2001, Kasatka gave birth to Nakai, the first orca conceived through artificial insemination, at SeaWorld San Diego.
 This technique lets park owners maintain a more healthy genetic mix in the small groups of orcas at each park, while avoiding the stress of moving orcas for breeding purposes.

 List of living captive orcas

-This table contains a full list of living captive orcas in human care (status 18 May 2025).
+This table contains a full list of living captive orcas in human care (status 7 June 2026).